2020 Mostar municipal elections: Combined results

-Mayor election
+Mayoral election

-The city council was constituted on February 5, 2021, and the first round of elections for mayor was held there, in which none of the candidates received the required majority.
+The city council was constituted on 5 February 2021, and the first round of elections for mayor was held there, in which none of the candidates received the required majority.
 Before voting in the second round, the representatives of the Coalition for Mostar, which includes the SDA, SBB, DF, SBIH and BPS, left the session, resulting in a lack of quorum, which is why the voting was postponed to February 10.
 After the first round, High Representative Valentin Inzko sent a message to the councilors that the election in the first round was invalid because the voting was held in public, which is contrary to the city's statute, which provides for secret voting.
 For this reason, on February 10, the first round of elections was repeated, which enabled new candidacies.
 In the end, Mario Kordić with 14 votes and Zlatko Guzin with 12 went to the second round, the other candidates were eliminated.
 The second round of elections was planned for February 12, but was postponed to February 15 at the request of several councilors.
-The second round was held on February 15, and even then no one got the required majority, 17 councilors voted for Kordić and 14 for Guzin.
+The second round was held on 15 February, and even then no one got the required majority, 17 councilors voted for Kordić and 14 for Guzin.
 The third round was held immediately after that, and Kordić again won 17 votes, which was enough for him to be elected mayor, while Guzin won 16 votes.